Academic Awards and Honors

 - At the close of the West Division of Illinois Certamen League season, the Latin I-B team and the advanced team placed second in their division while the Latin I team finished third.

-- 18 graduates were accepted to 97 colleges and universities including seven honors program acceptances.
+- Last year’s graduates were accepted to 97 colleges and universities including seven honors program acceptances.

-- The Class of 2012 amassed approximately $3,393,000 in college scholarships and grant awards.
+- Last year’s graduates amassed approximately $3,393,000 in college scholarships and grant awards.
 In fact, 94% of the seniors earned at least one scholarship or grant.

-- Including the most recent graduating class, 70% or more of Keith’s seniors have earned at least one scholarship or grant award for eight consecutive years!!!
+- Including the most recent graduating class, 70% or more of Keith’s seniors have earned at least one scholarship or grant award for 10 consecutive years!!!

 - Matriculations include: Bradley University, University of Illinois at Chicago, Northern Illinois University, Columbia College (Chicago), Boise State University, Howard University, Knox College, Rockford College, Milwaukee School of Engineering, Rice University, the Art Institute of California at San Francisco, University of Illinois, Georgia Institute of Technology, and Columbia University.

-- The production, The Wind in the Willows was selected to be a part of the 2012 Illinois High School Theater Festival.
+- The production, Grey Gardens, was selected to be a part of the 2016 Illinois High School Theater Festival.
 Known as the largest and oldest non-competitive high school theater festival, more than 90 schools were adjudicated for the three-day event with only 20 earning spots.

 - Keith’s high school snow sculpting team won the People’s Choice award and placed second in the high school division at the 2012 Illinois Snow Sculpting Competition.